Elimination Chamber (2012): Preliminary matches

-Next was the Elimination Chamber match between reigning champion Daniel Bryan, Big Show, The Great Khali, Cody Rhodes, Wade Barrett and Santino Marella for the World Heavyweight Championship.
+Next was the Elimination Chamber match between reigning champion Daniel Bryan, Big Show, The Great Khali, Cody Rhodes, Wade Barrett, and Santino Marella for the World Heavyweight Championship.
 Barrett and Big Show were the first two in the ring, attacking one another.
 Rhodes entered at #3, who worked with Barrett for much of the match, attempting to slow down Big Show.
 Marella entered at #4, who immediately got attacked by Big Show.
 Khali entered at #5 and managed to dominate for a while but soon got speared by Show straight away and pinned.
 Show climbed Bryan's pod, ripping off the chains and attacking him.
 When Bryan got out, Rhodes and Barrett immediately attacked Show.
 After a DDT by Rhodes and a driving elbow drop from Barrett, Rhodes pinned and eliminated Big Show.
-Rhodes was eliminated by Marella after a roll-up.
+Rhodes was eliminated by Marella after a roll-up, which led to Rhodes assaulting Marella with a Cross Rhodes.
 Barrett was eliminated by Marella, following a diving headbutt by Bryan.
 The final two were Bryan and Marella, who scored a close near-fall after performing The Cobra.
 Marella was shocked that Bryan had kicked out and while he was in shock, Bryan forced Marella to submit to the LeBell Lock, retaining his championship.
 After the match, Sheamus ran in and attacked Bryan in retaliation for Bryan spitting on him on the previous episode of SmackDown.
 This indicated that Sheamus had selected to challenge Bryan for the World Heavyweight Championship at WrestleMania XXVIII, which Sheamus won the right to do after his victory in the Royal Rumble match.

 Next was an impromptu United States Championship match between Justin Gabriel (with Hornswoggle) and champion Jack Swagger (with Vickie Guerrero).
 Gabriel gave Swagger an intense challenge but Swagger eventually applied the Ankle lock and made Gabriel submit to retain the championship.